-Refunds or Credits: Any refund or credit for overpayment of taxes on or measured by income or fees or payments in lieu of income taxes imposed by this state, or any taxing jurisdiction, to the extent included in federal taxable income.

-Jobs and WIN Tax Credit: The amount of federal targeted jobs and WIN credit.

-Kansas Venture Capital, Inc. Dividends: Dividend income received as a result of investing in stock issued by Kansas Venture Capital, Inc.

-Electrical Generation Revenue Bonds: Enter the gain from the sale of Electrical Generation Revenue Bonds that was included in your federal taxable income.

-Learning Quest Education Savings Program: Enter the amount of contributions deposited in the Learning Quest Education Savings Program, up to a maximum of \$2,000 per student (beneficiary).

-Sale of Kansas Turnpike Bonds: Enter the gain from the sale of Kansas Turnpike Bonds that was included in your federal taxable income.
+- Refunds or Credits.
+Any refund or credit for overpayment of taxes on or measured by income or fees or payments in lieu of income taxes imposed by this state, or any taxing jurisdiction, to the extent included in federal taxable income. - Jobs and WIN Tax Credit.
+The amount of federal targeted jobs and WIN credit. - Kansas Venture Capital, Inc. Dividends.
+Dividend income received as a result of investing in stock issued by Kansas Venture Capital, Inc. - Electrical Generation Revenue Bonds.
+Enter the gain from the sale of Electrical Generation Revenue Bonds that was included in your federal taxable income. - Learning Quest Education Savings Program.
+Enter the amount of contributions deposited in the Learning Quest Education Savings Program or from a qualified 529 tuition program established by another state, up to a maximum of \$3,000 per student (beneficiary). - Sale of Kansas Turnpike Bonds.
+Enter the gain from the sale of Kansas Turnpike Bonds that was included in your federal taxable income.

+- Qualified Long-Term Care Insurance Contracts.
+Enter an amount not exceeding \$700 per contract, per taxpayer, of the premium costs paid for qualified longterm care insurance contracts as defined by Public Law 104-191, section 7702B paragraph (b). - Amortization Energy Credits.
+The amount of amortization deduction allowed relating to Credit Schedule K-73, K-77, K-78, K-79, K-82 or K-83, and the amount of amortization deduction allowed for carbon dioxide capture, sequestration or utilization machinery and equipment, or waste heat utilization system property.
+(55% of the amortization costs may be subtracted in the first year and 5% may be subtracted for each of the succeeding 9 years.)